unspecifier/quizzler/src/markdown/nha-modules.md

 Explanation of benefits does not determine coordination of benefits,

-© coordination of benefits
+- ✅ coordination of benefits

-CORRECT ane

 The concept of coordination of benefits determines the primary payer when a patient is covered by more than one plan. ime Remaining: 00:43:00